bbartling/BAC0-GUI/README.md

 ![functionBlock4](/images/functionBlock4.PNG)

+The `message.payload` can be anything you need from the BACnet system in JSON format.

-# [Swagger](https://swagger.io/resources/open-api/) for OpenAPI rest endpoints:
+# Swagger 2.0 for OpenAPI rest endpoints:
-After app starts go to the device URL: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up a page that looks like this below:
+After Python web app starts go to the device URL: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up a page that looks like this below:
 ![Swagger1](/images/swagger1.PNG)

+BACnet Read Single:
+{
+  "address": "string",
+  "object_type": "string",
+  "object_instance": "string"
+}

 # Example `GET` HTTP requests to the restapi app with JSON in body: